Dynamical Systems Models for Market Evolution: A Mechanistic Alternative to Autoregressive Methods: Market Model Set-up

 \subsection{Definitions}

 Let $M$ denote the market of $n \in \mathbb{N}$ products $d$.
-At any given time $t$, product $d \in M$ belongs to exactly one market segment: $i$ and one use case: $u$.
-We establish the following definitions about the market and subsequently model the dynamics of the system. \\ \\ At any time $t$, a customer segment $D_{i}(t)$ is the count of all products in the segment.
+At any given time $t$, product $d \in M$ belongs to exactly one market segment: $i$ and one use case: $u$.\\ \\ At any time $t$, a customer segment $D_{i}(t)$ is the count of all products in the segment.
 A segment can be defined as any grouping of products---by brand, year of release, feature set, etc.\\ \\ At any time $t$, a product has one of two deterministic states: \textbf{active} or \textbf{obsolete}, which implies that $ND$ and $OD$ are mutually exclusive groups at time $t$.\\ \\ At any time $t$, for a given customer segment $i \in \{1,n\}$ where $\{1,n\} \subseteq \mathbb{N}$, the size of a market segment is given by its sources minus sinks:

 Where, \\ $D$: Total products\\ $ND$: New products\\ $OD$: Obsolete products\\

 Where, \\ $ND$: New products\\ $BND$: De novo products\\ $RD$: Refreshed products\\

 Putting these equations together, we get: